May you know you're worthy.

 May you know you're enough.

 May you know you're not alone.

 I struggle with mental health, plain and simple.

 Now, on the road to recovery, I'm telling & writing my story.
-A memoir set amidst the pandemic while simultaneously a care-giving for my mother journeying through dementia.
+A memoir set amidst the pandemic while simultaneously care-giving for my mother journeying through dementia.

 "Who's going to speak for the girl in the mirror?

 My name is Jocelyn Bystrom and I choose to speak up and advocate for: